 This is the total output of goods produced and sold by the agricultural sector during the year valued at producer prices.
 It does not include the value of services provided, i.e. contract work.

 This is the price received by the farmer for his agricultural produce.
 It is sometimes referred to as the farm-gate or ex-farm price.
-It excludes VAT, but includes taxes or levies on products.
+It excludes VAT.

 Agricultural output at basic prices